shadab68/shadabkhan/README.md

 # shadabkhan
-Hi, I’m Shadab Khan Education &amp; Partnerships Leader | Social Impact Enthusiast  Driving change through education, global collaborations, and community-focused initiatives.
-Currently working in university partnerships and placements while aspiring to build tech-enabled schools across India and expand access to quality education.
+Hi, I’m Shadab Khan
+Advancing personalised, adaptive learning (PAL) at the intersection of AI and digital literacy.
+I founded a non-profit, The Stellar Foundation (TSF), with a vision to transform how schools in India understand and deliver learning.
+At TSF, we believe education should recognize every child as unique — their pace, their passions, and their potential.
+Instead of a one-size-fits-all system, we advocate for learning models that adapt to students and support them where they are.
+Our mission is to make education more inclusive, personalized, and empowering for young learners.